XuraCorporate/KitV2/README.md

 - Update the Security Group of each Port
 - Update OMU Unit Types for each Port available

-## Phase 3.4 - Replace a specific Unit
+## Phase 3.5 - Replace a specific Unit Type in a Group
 ```
 $ bash deploy/units-deploy.sh kitv2rc Replace OMU 1
 +--------------------------------------+------------------+--------------------+----------------------+